 The key to survival in this vast city is to embrace all of these factors and roll with it!
 Come with an open mind, be patient and you’ll have no problems here!

-23 Amazing Ways to Say Thank You in Chinese
+23 Alternate (and Amazing) Ways to Say Thank You in Chinese

-What is the cost of living in Beijing in 2020?
+What is the Cost of living in Beijing in 2021?

 Like any city in any country, the cost of living is largely going to depend on your own personal lifestyle.